SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Additional Quantitative Evaluation

 \subsection{More conjunction words}

-For completeness, in Table~\ref{tab:supmat:during} we evaluate the Single-action method and the best model with different conjunction words at test time, either using `during' or `and ... at the same time'.
-We observe that the differences are minimal and the methods perform similarly across different conjunctions.
+\cam{In our main paper experiments, we used \texttt{while} as our conjunction word.} For completeness, in Table~\ref{tab:supmat:during} we evaluate the Single-action method and \cam{our best} model with \cam{other} conjunction words at test time.
+We observe that the differences are minimal and the methods perform similarly across different conjunctions. \cam{This is true for all conjunctions both seen and unseen during training.
+The performance is similar, likely due to the text embeddings mapping the expressions to similar points.}